COVID-19 Neurological Manifestations

 - Whole Brian (99th)

 This 20-year-old male patient was treated for COVID-19 in early February.
 He tested positive but was not admitted to the hospital.
-About two months later he returned presenting with confusion, dizziness, visual impairment, ataxia, and seizures.
+Roughly two months later he returned presenting neurological manifestations; confusion, dizziness, visual impairment, ataxia, and seizures.
 A brain MRI was ordered with NeuroQuant analysis using both the Custom and TBA reports.

 Volumetric analysis demonstrated statistically significant enlargement of the amygdalae, brainstem, frontal lobes, medial orbitofrontal region, thalami, and whole brain.
 Cerebral white matter hypointensities are in the